-- (1) Project Description: Identify the project background, existing conditions, and proposed project scope.
-Include special features or amenities to be included in the project when describing the scope of work. - (2) Description of the Community: Describe the area surrounding the project limits and properties that might be affected.
+- (2) Description of the Community: Describe the area surrounding the project limits and properties that might be affected.
 Include special demographic data that would assist in determining the need for translation services or bilingual staff at a public meeting. - (3) Potential Controversial Issues: Identify community issues or concerns.
-Some level of controversy can be expected from the following: access changes, driveway modifications, parking removal, right-of-way acquisition, new signalized intersections, landscaping changes or removal, loss of aesthetic feature, or temporary construction impacts (e.g., lane closures, detours). - (4) Special Commitments: List commitments made prior to or during the design phase. - (5) Traffic Control and Access Impacts: - (a) Temporary Traffic Control Plan Describe the temporary traffic control plan, including lane closures, night work, or detours.
-Identify special community events that must be considered.
+Some level of controversy can be expected from the following: access changes, driveway modifications, parking removal, right-of-way acquisition, new signalized intersections, landscaping changes or removal, loss of aesthetic feature, safety issues identified by law enforcement, or temporary construction impacts (e.g., lane closures, detours). - (4) Special Commitments: List commitments made prior to or during the design phase.

+(5) Traffic Control and Access Impacts:

-- (b) Access Impacts Describe temporary or permanent access changes, including driveway modifications. - (c) Construction Schedule Identify when construction activities are expected to begin. - (d) Preliminary Contract Time Include an estimate of the contract duration. - (6) CAP Level: Identify the public involvement level and justify the level selected. - (7) Identification of Project Stakeholders: List the property owners, tenants, elected and appointed officials, local, state, and federal agency representatives, and interested organizations. - (8) Proposed Public Involvement Notification Methods and Activities During Design: Describe the outreach efforts to conduct during the design phase, the anticipated schedule, and how the public will be notified. - (9) Proposed Public Involvement Notification Methods and Activities During Construction: Provide a timeline of public involvement activities for the construction phase.
+- (a) Temporary Traffic Control Plan Describe the temporary traffic control plan, including lane closures, night work, or detours.
+Identify special community events that must be considered. - (b) Access Impacts Describe temporary or permanent access changes, including driveway modifications. - (c) Construction Schedule Identify when construction activities are expected to begin. - (d) Preliminary Contract Time Include an estimate of the contract duration. - (6) CAP Level: Identify the public involvement level and justify the level selected. - (7) Identification of Project Stakeholders: List the property owners, tenants, elected and appointed officials, local, state, and federal agency representatives, law enforcement, and interested organizations. - (8) Proposed Public Involvement Notification Methods and Activities During Design: Describe the outreach efforts to conduct during the design phase, the anticipated schedule, and how the public will be notified. - (9) Proposed Public Involvement Notification Methods and Activities During Construction: Provide a timeline of public involvement activities for the construction phase.